Common Client Mistakes In Domestic Violence Cases

 Interviewer: What are some other common mistakes that clients might make that they may not even know of?

 I’ve had cases where there were less extreme situations but because there had been so many of these situations and they keep recurring, that’s what would happen.
-Now, there is also a concept called “Domestic contretemps”.
+Now, there is also a concept called “domestic contretemps.”
 And what that means is that there are some situations where it’s just people being in a relationship.
-There is one husband who texted his wife 140 times about something going on at school with their children and she wouldn’t respond to him.
-She said she was being harassed and the judge said “That’s not him trying to harass you; it’s him trying to get an answer regarding his children”, It’s domestic contretemps.
-You could make the case and the under the law, if I were to text someone I am in domestic relationship with and say “You are a complete asshole”, that would be harassment.
+There is one husband who texted his wife 140 times about something going on at school with their children, and she wouldn’t respond to him.
+She said she was being harassed, and the judge said “That’s not him trying to harass you; it’s him trying to get an answer regarding his children.”
+It’s domestic contretemps.
+You could make the case and under the law, if I were to text someone I am in domestic relationship with and say “You are a complete asshole,” that would be harassment.
 It could be but it’s not enough for the issuance of a final restraining order, it’s domestic contretemps.

 Interviewer: Could trespassing ever be considered a factor in a domestic violence dispute?

 James Abate: Yes.
-In fact, I had a case recently where a boyfriend who just snuck into his ex-girlfriend’s home through the dog’s door and basically broke into her home.
+In fact, I had a case recently where a boyfriend just snuck into his ex-girlfriend’s home through the dog’s door and basically broke into her home.
 That was significant enough.
-First of all, that is a predicate act which would justify the issuance of a temporary restraining order and a final restraining order.
+First of all, that is a predicate act that would justify the issuance of a temporary restraining order and a final restraining order.
 And it was enough for the ultimate issuance of the final restraining order because they had an extensive history.
 There’s a three-step process.
-The relationship, that’s the easy part, the second part is a predicate act committed?
-And that can be a number of things from assault to harassment, to stalking, to criminal mischief, to trespass but the fact that the predicate act has been committed isn’t enough.
+The relationship, that’s the easy part, and the second part is a predicate act committed.
+And that can be a number of things from assault to harassment, to stalking, to criminal mischief, to trespass, but the fact that the predicate act has been committed isn’t enough.

-There has also be a shelling that based on the review of the history that a final restraining order is necessary to protect the victim from further harm being committed.
+There has also been a shelling that based on the review of the history that a final restraining order is necessary to protect the victim from further harm being committed.
 Let’s take an example.
-Let’s say I slap someone I’m in a relationship with and I walk out and I say “I never want to see you again”, okay.
+Let’s say I slap someone I’m in a relationship with and I walk out and I say “I never want to see you again,” okay.
 Could they be charged with assault?
 Absolutely.
 Could a restraining order be issued?
-Yes, but let’s say this is the first time there’s ever been an exchange like that and I’ve communicated I never want to see you again, but then what’s the need for a final restraining order?
-I’ve made it clear I don’t want to be near you again, there may also be reasons why I slapped you.
+Yes, but let’s say this is the first time there’s ever been an exchange like that, and I’ve communicated I never want to see you again, but then what’s the need for a final restraining order?
+I’ve made it clear I don’t want to be near you again; there may also be reasons why I slapped you.